Can we get a legal separation while living together?

 Answer:

-If the court finds that the marriage is not irretrievably broken, it shall deny the petition for dissolution of marriage.
-It is likely that if the parties still live together, the marriage is not irretrievably broken.
-I suggest considering other options, such as separate banking accounts, and speaking to a financial advisor.
+If the court determines that the marriage is not irretrievably broken, it will deny the petition for dissolution of marriage.
+Living together may suggest that the marriage is not irretrievably broken.
+You might consider other options, such as maintaining separate bank accounts, and consulting a financial advisor.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.